Mesothelioma Resources for Veterans

 • Connect with Veterans Service Officers (VSOs) to file for VA benefits

-The VFW also advocates for new laws that will help improve the standards of care and quality of life among veterans.
+The VFW also advocates for new laws that will help improve the standards of care and quality of life for veterans.
 Learn more on the VFW website.

 Mesothelioma Legal Resources

-It’s helpful to explore your legal options after a mesothelioma diagnosis, as manufacturers of asbestos-based products knew the health risks of exposure but hid them for decades.
+It’s helpful to explore your legal options after a mesothelioma diagnosis.
+Manufacturers of asbestos-based products knew the health risks of exposure but hid them for decades.

 Other Resources for Veterans with Mesothelioma